 Comprised of business leaders who believe the private sector has an important role to play in creating a greener, wealthier New Zealand, Pure Advantage is a not-for-profit organisation that investigates and promotes opportunities for green growth, including bioproducts, waste to value and renewable energy.

-Guides on how to make your business more sustainable, including procurement, energy efficiency, climate change, zero waste, and successful business and school partnerships.
+Guides on how to make your business more sustainable, including procurement, energy efficiency, climate change, zero waste, and successful business and school partnerships, from the Sustainable Business Council.

-A forum for businesses that are interested in sustainable development practice.
+The Sustainable Business Network is a forum for businesses interested in sustainable development practice.
 Practical support and tools include:

 A New Zealand charity run by a team of staff and a network of passionate volunteers and collaborators.
 Their mission is to enable people to look after the coastlines and waterways they love.
 They coordinate and support large-scale coastal clean-up events, educational programs, public awareness campaigns and riparian planting projects.
 They also help groups run their own events.